 What to Expect at the Gynecologist

-Your gynecologists will exam your reproductive system, both internally and externally.
+Your gynecologist will examine your reproductive system, both internally and externally.
 They’ll examine your breasts and check for any lumps or cysts.

-They’ll then examine your vulva, which is located outside of the vagina.
+They’ll then examine your vulva, which is outside of the vagina.

 The next step is usually an internal pelvic exam.
 To see inside the body, a gynecologist uses a tool known as a speculum, which the doctor inserts into the vagina.
 It helps to widen the vagina and helps the doctor see the cervix, which is between the vagina and the uterus.

-During the pelvic exam, the gynecologist may do a procedure known called a Pap smear.
+During the pelvic exam, the gynecologist may do a procedure known called a Pap test.
 It lets the doctor collect a sample of cells from the cervix to check for infection.

 If your gynecologist diagnoses you with a medical condition, they may give you treatment or refer you to a specialist.
 Depending on the problem, your treatments may involve medication, surgery, or a wait-and-see approach.